jaisal1311/jaisal1311/README.md

       Title: "COVID-19 Tracker",
       Type: "Android/iOS Application",
       Technology: "Flutter",
       About: "An app that refreshes every 10 minutes and displays the latest COVID-19 Numbers of India.
 It also displays data of Worldwide cumulative results"
     ],
     [
       Title: "Instobooks",
       Type: "Android Application (Academic Project)",
       Technology: "Android Studio (Java)",
       About: "Instobooks helps Small Shopkeepers and Kirana owners manage Credit & Debit transactions using their digital ledger service.
-It also promotes the Digital India Movement by making                                  shopkeepers/vendors/normal citizens to migrate towards the digital cash flow."
+It also promotes the Digital India Movement<br/> by making shopkeepers/vendors/normal citizens to migrate towards the digital cash flow."
     ],
     [
       Title: "kirana-kart",